 Looking back, what was the most important moment in your development?

-Sommer: For me, it was the day we built the first complete room using our system.
+Michael Sommer: For me, it was the day we built the first complete room using our system.
 Suddenly, the idea had become a reality.
 We could see, feel, and measure that it worked, and at the same time experience just how effortlessly the material could be worked with.
-Particularly impressive was the reaction of the drywall installer, who was initially skeptical but then continued working with visible enthusiasm.
-He later told us that while working, he almost felt like “the MacGyver of drywall installation” - because with simple tools, he suddenly had entirely new possibilities.
-At that moment, it became clear: Our concept not only works in the lab, but also proves itself on the construction site.
+Particularly impressive was the reaction of the drywall installer, who was skeptical at first but then continued working with visible enthusiasm.
+He later told us that while working, he almost felt like the “MacGyver of drywall”—because simple tools suddenly opened up entirely new possibilities for him.
+At that moment, it became clear: Our concept not only works in the lab, but also delivers on the job site.

 And what about the future?